razerofficial/razer-sdk-docs/README.md

 `Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
 Adobe recently renamed their `Flash` product as `Animate CC` part of the `Adobe Creative Cloud` suite.
 The `RazerSDK` can be accessed via the `RazerSDK Native Extension`.
 For details and samples visit [https://github.com/razerofficial/adobe-air-razer-sdk](https://github.com/razerofficial/adobe-air-razer-sdk).

+### Cocos2d

+The `RazerSDK` can be accessed via the `RazerSDK Cocos2d Plugin`.
+For details and samples visit [https://github.com/razerofficial/cocos2d-plugin-razer-sdk](https://github.com/razerofficial/cocos2d-plugin-razer-sdk).

 ### GameMaker

 The `RazerSDK` can be accessed via a `GameMaker` extension.
 For details and samples visit [https://github.com/razerofficial/game-maker-razer-sdk](https://github.com/razerofficial/game-maker-razer-sdk).